Our Mission

 World-Class Faculty

-BCOE faculty are researchers, educators, and mentors advancing engineering and computer science.
+BCOE faculty are researchers, educators, and mentors who help students grow into confident engineers and problem solvers.

 Experiential Engineering Education